Wanting to discover Tasmania’s very own slice of heaven? Plan the ultimate day trip to Bruny Island with all of the best things to see and do!

 Cape Queen Elizabeth

 On the opposite side of the road from Bruny Island Honey is the beginning of the Cape Queen Elizabeth Walk.
-The first 20 minutes feature an unremarkable view of a 4WD track with trees lined on either side, but don’t give up yet!
+The first 20 minutes features an unremarkable view of a 4WD track with trees lined on either side, but don’t give up yet!
 The first point of call is The Arch – a photographic wonder.
 Continue north along the beach and rise into the trees to be greeted by expansive views of the Pacific Ocean.
 As you continue along clockwise, you’ll be gifted a big finale as you return to the lagoon.